bjpop/gurita/docsrc/scatter.rst

 By default dots in scatter plots are drawn as circles.

-The ``--dotstyle`` argument lets you change the shape of dots based on a categorical feature.
+The ``--dotstyle`` argument lets you change the shape of dots based on a categorical column.

 .. code-block:: bash